 The AOCN®, AOCNS®, and CPON® certifications were previously accredited by the National Commission for Certifying Agencies (NCCA) and/or the Accreditation Board for Specialty Nursing Certification (ABSNC).
 These are independent organizations that set standards for certification programs.

-Magnet Recognition Program®and related questions
+Magnet Recognition Program® and related

 How does accreditation affect my hospital’s Magnet status?